Rick Byas

-Richard Reese Byas, Jr. (October 19, 1950 in Detroit, Michigan) is a former American football defensive back in the National Football League; he was also a 1987 inductee to the Wayne State University Athletic Hall of Fame.
+Richard Reese Byas Jr. (October 19, 1950) is an American former professional football player who was a defensive back in the National Football League (NFL).
+He played college football for the Eastern Michigan Eagles and Wayne State Warriors.
+He was a 1987 inductee to the Wayne State University Athletic Hall of Fame.

 Early years

 While at Detroit's Mackenzie High School, Byas led the football team through an undefeated campaign in 1967.
 That year, Mackenzie's opponents scored only two points during the entire teacher strike-shortened season.
 Upon graduation in 1969, Byas attended Eastern Michigan University.

 After one year at EMU, Byas transferred to Wayne State; during three seasons with WSU, Byas set or tied eight career, single season and single game football records.
 In 1973, Byas established WSU single season records for kickoff returns, kickoff return yardage, punt returns, and punt return yardage.
 Byas was primarily a sprinter and long jumper during his collegiate track and field career; in his senior year, he was captain of both the WSU track and football team.
 Richard Byas Jr. received his bachelor's degree in education from Wayne State in 1974; the same year he was signed as a free agent by the NFL's Atlanta Falcons.